akrishna77/QSettlers/QSettlers/index.md

 |:--:|
 | *DQN for Settlement Scoring* |

+### Neural Net Hyperparameters

+We performed some basic testing to determine the hyperparameters for the two neural networks above.
+These hyperparameters are as follows:

+1. Number of hidden layers: 2
+2. Size of hidden layers: 256

+The values for other hyperparameters are shown explained in the following sections.

 ### Defining and Exploring the Reward Space

 In order for the model to learn what is successful and what isn't, we need to feed it rewards as it takes more and more actions.
 In a more ideal game, we can feed a reward at every step such that the agent can map immediate actions to immediate rewards.
 In Settlers of Catan and more complex games, however, it is the case that we don't know how successful a move is until the very end of the game.
 The patterns of these long term rewards are harder for a model to learn, and makes for a challenging reinforcement learning problem.
 We have defined our rewards as the following, and the agent only receives this reward at the end of every game: